-The DSD hosts interns and works with national and international organizations to advance research and standardization in the proper preservation and retention of digital records.
-It works with other units to develop strategies, standards and policies for Smithsonian-wide digitization and digital curation, a necessity for the successful retention of our digital heritage.
+The Digitization staff specializes in the digital preservation of textual, still image and video primary source materials.
+The team hosts interns and works with national and international organizations to advance research and standardization in the proper preservation and retention of digital records.
+It works with other units to develop strategies, standards and policies for Smithsonian-wide digitization and digital curation, a necessity for the successful retention of our digital cultural heritage.

-ALERS, Ellen, Assistant Archivist.
+ALERS, Ellen, Archivist.
 B.A.
 (1982) St. John's College, Annapolis; M.A.
 (2006) Johns Hopkins University.
 Research specialties: Smithsonian history.

-FERRANTE, Riccardo, Information Technology Archivist and Digital Services Program Director.
+FERRANTE, Riccardo, Information Technology Archivist & Digital Services Program Director.
 B.S.
 (1987) Northwestern University.
-Research specialties: Digital Archives; Digital Curation and Preservation; Website and E-mail Preservation; Trustworthy Digital Repositories; Digital Archive-related Data Standards and Best Practices; Electronic Records Management.
+Research specialties: digital archives; digital curation and preservation; crowdsourcing for cultural heritage.